brunoleppe/PIC32-Project-Template/README.md

 Tested under Windows 10, 11 and Ubuntu 20.04.

 You can work in any text/code editor you want.

+Debugging is possible outside mplab and is easy to work with, **but** you will need to install MPLAB X.
+Same with flashing your chips, you will need **ipecmd** or MPLAB IPE.
 ## Issues
 * When working on VS Code, Intellisense isn't going to work correctly on your project if you modify c_cpp_properties.json.
 Intellisense gets slow, REALLY SLOW, unusable for PIC32 projects.
 * Atom editor is not going to be mantained anymore but i've managed to get my projects working with intellisense on Linux.
 A bunch of plugins are needed, search for Atom as a C/C++ IDE.
 You will need ccls or similar to parse your files.